Woman lying on her bed face down, her face is not visible, you can only see her blonde hair falling onto the white sheets

 How hair changes throughout the menstrual cycle

 It’s normal to notice changes to your hair in the luteal phase (after ovulation).
-Many women report that their hair can feel more greasy in the lead-up to their periods.
+Many women report that their hair can feel greasy in the lead-up to their periods.
 One short-term study confirms this, finding that women with excess oil production on the scalp generally had the highest levels of oil in the week before menstruation (during the luteal phase).
 But this same study did not find any differences in women with lower scalp oil levels, and only tracked participants for three consecutive cycles [7].

 Aside from that finding, there is more evidence to suggest that shifting hormones throughout the menstrual cycle can have a direct effect on the way we feel about our self-image.
 Studies have shown that women tend to have lower levels of body satisfaction and perceived self-attractiveness during the luteal phase specifically [8].
 In other words, we tend to be much harder on ourselves during the latter half of our cycle.

-So while hormones do play a role in our self-image, and that can be confusing and frustrating to navigate, the fact remains that there is limited evidence to suggest that hair quality changes throughout the menstrual cycle
+So while hormones do play a role in our self-image, and that can be confusing and frustrating to navigate, the fact remains that there is limited evidence to suggest that hair quality changes throughout the menstrual cycle.
+This is partly because the hair-growth cycle itself unfolds over years, not weeks or months, making it unlikely for short-term hormonal fluctuations to noticeably alter growth or thickness.
+As ever, if you have questions or concerns, it’s worth talking to your healthcare professional for further investigation.

 Hair changes in pregnancy

 Alternatively, you may be feeling more stress during pregnancy, leading to increased cortisol.
 As we outlined above, cortisol and other stress hormones can contribute to hair thinning and shedding.
-Either way, whether you’re experiencing thicker hair or hair thinning during pregnancy, your hair growth cycle should rebalance in a few months after giving birth once your hormones have returned to their previous levels [9].
+Either way, whether you’re experiencing thicker hair or hair loss during pregnancy, your hair growth cycle should rebalance in a few months after giving birth once your hormones have returned to their previous levels [12].

 Talk to your healthcare provider and/or care team if you’re concerned about the effects of pregnancy hormones on your hair quality, and remember that you can always seamlessly switch from NC° Birth Control to NC° Plan Pregnancy and NC° Follow Pregnancy for extra support along your fertility journey.